 General, administrative, and other expenses increased by \$1 million (1 percent) to \$160 million in the second quarter of 2012 from \$159 million in the second quarter of 2011.
 The increase reflected a \$20 million increase across our lodging business, partially offset by a decline of \$19 million due to the spin-off (consisting of \$16 million of former Timeshare segment general, administrative, and other expenses and \$3 million of Timeshare spin-off costs).
-The \$20 million increase across our lodging business was primarily a result of the accelerated amortization of \$7 million of deferred contract acquisitions costs in the 2012 second quarter related to a North American Full-Service segment property (for which we earned a termination fee that we recorded in owned, leased, corporate housing, and other revenue), \$7 million of increased compensation and other overhead expenses, a \$5 million reversal of a loan loss provision in the 2011 second quarter related to one property with increased expected future cash flows, and a \$5 million performance cure payment for a North American Full-Service segment property.
-See our discussion under the "North American Full-Service Lodging" caption for additional information on the termination fee and the related accelerated amortization of deferred contract acquisition costs recorded in the 2012 second quarter for a North American Full-Service segment property in the 2011 second quarter.
+The \$20 million increase across our lodging business was primarily a result of the accelerated amortization of \$7 million of deferred contract acquisitions costs in the 2012 second quarter related to a North American Full-Service segment property (for which we earned a termination fee that we recorded in owned, leased, corporate housing, and other revenue), \$7 million of increased compensation and other overhead expenses, a \$5 million reversal of a loan loss provision in the 2011 second quarter related to one property with increased expected future cash flows, and a \$5 million increase in reserves in the 2012 second quarter primarily associated with guarantees, partially offset by a \$5 million performance cure payment for a North American Full-Service segment property in the 2011 second quarter.
 See our discussion under the "North American Full-Service Lodging" caption for additional information on the termination fee and the related accelerated amortization of deferred contract acquisition costs recorded in the 2012 second quarter.